ThomasMott/tmtodesign/projects/petlet.md

 author: Thomas Mott
 ---

+**Tails.com are well known for their quality dog food offerings but we were challenged by the company to condut research into other revenue streams that they could look to expand into with their existing customer base.**

-The project followed the double diamond model.
-Emphasis was placed on the research and discovery phase, to emphasise the needs of the user.
-We made sure to use research processes that delivered real insights _(card sorting, interviews, observation)_.
+Emphasis was placed on research and discovery for this project, to find unique insights and emphasise the needs of the user.
+We utilised many research methodologies during this time _(card sorting, interviews, observation)_.

 <figure>
 	<img